rpgomez/rbo-analytics/README.md

 * For each phrase we have a ranked list of tokens from LLM A, $(list_{a,m})$ and one from LLM B $(list_{b,m})$ with a corresponding probs lists from LLM A. We can then apply the compute_recommender_test_statistic function from rbo_analytics to determine if LLM A and B are related in their generative capacity.

 **Problem**: Token generation is dependent on the tokenizer of the LLM.
 There is no standardized tokenizer used by distinct LLMs.
-That means that when comparing ranked lists it would be like comparing appples and oranges which have very little in common.
+That means that when comparing ranked lists it would be like comparing apples and oranges which have very little in common.

 **Resolution**: We infer a map between the 2 tokenizers in order to make comparisons of outputs.
 Our technique: